 This simple example makes several fundamental points that will evolve in depth in the course of this material.
 First, it provides an example of signal processing and the first example of a random variable, which is essentially just a mapping of one sample space into another.
-Second, it provides an example of a derived distribution: given a probability space described by $\Omega$ and P and a function (random variable) q defined on this space, we have derived a new probability space describing the outputs of the function with sample space $\Omega_q$ and probability measure $P_q$ .
+Second, it provides an example of a derived distribution: given a probability space described by Ω and P and a function (random variable) q defined on this space, we have derived a new probability space describing the outputs of the function with sample space Ω_q and probability measure P_q .
 Third, it is an example of a common phenomenon that quite different models can result in identical sample spaces and probability measures.
 Here the coin flip could be modeled in a directly given fashion by just describing the sample space and the probability measure, or it can be modeled in an indirect fashion as a function (signal processing, random variable) on another experiment.
 This suggests, for example, that to study coin flips empirically we could either actually flip a fair coin, or we could spin a fair wheel and quantize the output.
-Although the second method seems more complicated, it is in fact extremely common since most random number generators (or pseudorandom number generators) strive to produce random numbers with a uniform distribution on [0, 1) and all other probability measures are produced by further signal processing.
+Although the second method seems more complicated, it is in fact extremely common since most random number generators (or pseudo-random number generators) strive to produce random numbers with a uniform distribution on [0, 1) and all other probability measures are produced by further signal processing.
 We have seen how to do this for a simple coin flip.
 In fact any pdf or pmf can be generated in this way.
 (See problem 3.7.)
 The generation of uniform random numbers is both a science and an art.
 Most function roughly as follows.
-One begins with floating point number in (0,1) called the seed, say a, and uses another postive floating point number, say b, as a multiplier.
-A sequence $x_n$ is then generated recursively as $x_0 = a$ and $x_n = b \times x_n - 1 \mod (1)$ for $n = 1, 2, \dots$ , that is, the fractional part of $b \times x_n - 1$ .
-If the two numbers a and b are suitably chosen then $x_n$ should appear to be uniform.
+One begins with floating point number in (0,1) called the seed, say a, and uses another positive floating point number, say b, as a multiplier.
+A sequence x_n is then generated recursively as $x_0 = a$ and $x_n = b \times x{n-1} \mod (1)$ for $n = 1, 2, \ldots$, that is, the fractional part of $b \times x{n-1}$.
+If the two numbers a and b are suitably chosen then x_n should appear to be uniform.
 (Try it!)
-In fact, since there are only a finite number (albeit large) of possible numbers that can be represented on a digital computer, this algorithm must eventually repeat and hence $x_n$ must be a periodic sequence.
-The goal of designing a good pseudo-random number generater is to make the period as long as possible and to make the sequences produced look as much as possible like a random sequence in the sense that statistical tests for independence are fooled.
+In fact, since there are only a finite number (albeit large) of possible numbers that can be represented on a digital computer, this algorithm must eventually repeat and hence x_n must be a periodic sequence.
+As a result such a sequence of numbers is a pseudo-random sequence and not a genuine sequence of random numbers.
+The goal of designing a good pseudorandom number generater is to make the period as long as possible and to make the sequences produced look as much as possible like a random sequence in the sense that statistical tests for independence are fooled.
+If one wanted to generate a truly random generator, one might use some natural phenomenon such as thermal noise treated near the end of the book - measure the voltage across a heated resistor and let the random action of molecules in motion produce a random measurement.